A damp and gray start to the first weekend of spring but a drier and mild finish

-It was a cloudier and cooler Friday to wrap up the first week of spring, with some morning to midday showers mostly along and especially south of Interstate 78 as expected.
-While a brief drier window set up for the afternoon and continues into the first half of tonight, it will be short-lived as another round of mostly light rain and even chillier temperatures arrives later Friday night and continues through Saturday afternoon.
-So it's a damp and chilly start to the weekend on Saturday, but we do salvage Sunday as the sunshine and seasonably mild highs around 55-60° returns to wrap up the weekend.
-Yet another disturbance, this one likely fairly weak, arrives later Monday and Monday night with yet another chance of some light rain or rain showers, then drier weather returns for the middle of the week Tuesday and Wednesday.
-The active pattern continues with another late week system bringing another chance of some rain by Thursday.
+It's a damp and chilly start to the weekend on Saturday, but we do salvage Sunday as the sunshine and seasonably mild highs around 55-60° returns to wrap up the weekend.
+Yet another disturbance, this one likely fairly weak, arrives later Monday into at least part of Tuesday with yet another chance of some light rain or rain showers, then drier weather returns for the middle of the week into Wednesday.
+The active pattern continues with another late week system bringing another chance of some rain by later Thursday or Friday.
 Temperatures next week look largely cooler than where we've been most of this week.

 DETAILED FORECAST